Garvit244/Shapefile_to_Network/README.md

 # Shapefile To Network
-Construct network from shapefile and find number of shortest paths from origin to destination.
+Construct a network from shapefile and do analytics such as finding number of shortest paths from origin to destination, calculating centrality, degree of the nodes in network.

 ## Overview
-This python module allow you to get information of number of delta shortest pahts from origin to destination where delta is some constant specified by the user.
+This python module allow you to get number of alpha times shortest paths from origin to destination where alpha is some constant specified by the user.
 You can also do some analysis over the network like finding degree, centrality of the nodes in graph.

 ## Installation